bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 Note that, similar to `isEnabled`, accessing `config` on the object returned by `useFeature()` automatically generates a `check` event.

-## `<BucketProvider>` component
+## `<ReflagProvider>` component

-The `<BucketProvider>` initializes the Reflag SDK, fetches features and starts listening for automated feedback survey events.
+The `<ReflagProvider>` initializes the Reflag SDK, fetches features and starts listening for automated feedback survey events.
 The component can be configured using a number of props:

 - `publishableKey` is used to connect the provider to an _environment_ on Reflag.
 Find your `publishableKey` under [environment settings](https://app.reflag.com/env-current/settings/app-environments) in Reflag,
 - `company`, `user` and `otherContext` make up the _context_ that is used to determine if a feature is enabled or not. `company` and `user` contexts are automatically transmitted to Reflag servers so the Reflag app can show you which companies have access to which features etc.